Why should I support the Golden Reunion Gift?

 How may I make a gift or pledge to my class’s Golden Reunion Gift?

 Gifts may be made outright or as a pledge.
-Further, the entirety of a multi-year pledge ($2,500 or more) is counted in the reunion gift.
+Further, the entirety of a multi-year pledge ($2,500 or more) is recognized in the reunion gift.
 Rice accepts the following forms of payment:

 - Check: Make checks payable to Rice University.

-- Credit card: Make your gift online or in communication with a reunion giving committee member or staff liaison Helen L. Toombs ’79 (713-348-4626).
+- Credit card: Make your gift online or in communication with a reunion giving committee member or staff liaison Helen L. Toombs ’79 at 713-348-4626 or email@example.com.

 - Securities: You may avoid capital-gains taxes by giving appreciated securities.
 Contact the Office of Gift Planning at 713-348-4624 for more information.

 - IRA charitable rollover: Congress has re-authorized the provision that allows you to make a tax-free gift from your IRA to Rice University through December 31, 2013.
 If you are 70½ or older and do not need the required distributions from your IRA, you may direct as much as $100,000 of your gift to your class’s Golden Reunion Gift to the Rice Annual Fund.
 For more detailed information, visit the Office of Gift Planning website.
 Or contact Jill Hughes ’79 at 713-348-6206 or firstname.lastname@example.org.
 To take advantage of this opportunity, please contact your IRA administrator and direct him or her to make an IRA charitable rollover to Rice University.
 The check should be made payable to Rice University, should bear your name on the check’s stub, and should be sent from the financial institution to the following address: Rice University, Office of Development – MS 83, P.O.
 Box 1892, Houston, TX 77251-1892.
 Attn: Jill Hughes

 May I make a deferred contribution to the Golden Reunion Gift?